Introduce yourself (and your bikes…)

 Hi, I’m Lee Muir.
 I’d describe myself as an academic, a cyclist and a mom.
 I’m a PhD researcher based at Glasgow Caledonian University and my research area is Cycling Development.
-I’m also in post as GCU’s Campus Cycling Officer.
-You can tweet with me any questions you might have.
+I’m also a Senior Project Officer at Sustrans Scotland.
+You can tweet with me here.

 I enjoy refurbishing vintage bikes so I usually have a few of them on the go but my main bike is an Italian steel track bike – it’s tiny but a perfect fit.

 What is your connection to the world of cycling?

 I worked as a sustainable product designer and my focus was bicycles and bicycle products.
 I transitioned from that into Cycling Development where I worked as a Cycling Officer for Cycling Scotland.
 I’ve always been an advocate of active travel – specifically bicycles for transport as the multi-dimensional benefits of this align with my worldview.
 My PhD also focuses on this and looks at the complex landscape of stakeholder influence on infrastructural outcomes.
 I’m a member of several bicycle campaign organisations and a committee member of Women’s Cycle Forum Scotland, where with a bunch of formidable female cycle enthusiasts, we advocate for a more gender balanced representation in cycling.
 You can meet me in 1 minute here: https://vimeo.com/176375192